Learning with Instance-Dependent Label Noise: A Sample Sieve Approach: Introduction

-\textbf{Other related works} In addition to recent works by \cite{xia2020parts}, \cite{berthon2020confidence}, and \cite{cheng2017learning}, we briefly overview other most relevant references.
+\textbf{Other related works}~ In addition to recent works by \cite{xia2020parts}, \cite{berthon2020confidence}, and \cite{cheng2017learning}, we briefly overview other most relevant references.
 Detailed related work is left to Appendix \ref{supp:related}.
 Making the loss function robust to label noise is important for building a robust machine learning model \citep{zhang2016understanding}.
-One popular direction is to perform \emph{loss correction}, which first estimates transition matrix and then performs correction via forward or backward propagation \citep{patrini2017making,vahdat2017toward,xiao2015learning}.
-The other line of work focuses on designing specific losses without estimating transition matrix \citep{natarajan2013learning,xu2019l_dmi,liu2019peer}.
+One popular direction is to perform \emph{loss correction}, which first estimates transition matrix \citep{patrini2017making,vahdat2017toward,xiao2015learning,zhu2021clusterability,yao2020dual}, and then performs correction/reweighting via forward or backward propagation, or further revises the estimated transition matrix with controllable variations \citep{xia2019anchor}.
+The other line of work focuses on designing specific losses without estimating transition matrices \citep{natarajan2013learning,xu2019l_dmi,liu2019peer,wei2021when}.
 However, these works assume the label noise is instance-independent which limits their extension.
-Another approach is \emph{sample selection} \citep{jiang2017mentornet,han2018co,yu2019does,yao2020searching,wei2020combating}, which selects the ``small loss'' samples as clean ones.
+Another approach is \emph{sample selection} \citep{jiang2017mentornet,han2018co,yu2019does,northcutt2019confident,yao2020searching,wei2020combating,zhang2020self}, which selects the ``small loss'' examples as clean ones.
 However, we find this approach only works well on the instance-independent label noise.
 Approaches such as label correction \citep{veit2017learning,li2017learning,han2019deep} or semi-supervised learning \citep{Li2020DivideMix,nguyen2019self} also lack guarantees for the instance-based label noise.